tribblix/build/patches/openjdk21/README.txt

 See also README-zero.txt for note on a project zero variant.

+21.0.7

+Minor patch noise.

+Needed to fix up jline due to updates, to match changes in other platforms.

+Fix incorrect LDFLAGS in TestFilesCompilation.gmk, see illumos-port-28.patch

+os::print_tos_pc() has been centralized, so remove our copy.

 Cleanup: Move the mapfiles (symbol files) to the right place.

 Cleanup: Remove the use of lp rather than lpr; all supported systems